xtcyclist/Phi-Benchmark/README.md

 ### Prerequisites

 The memkind library is needed to test bandwidth on MCDRAM.
+This library is availiable at https://github.com/memkind/memkind.

 All components require pthread.